jks010/classical_pieces_ratio/README.md

 So I've wrote a little script to check if a classical piece has more ink than blank

 # modus operandi :
-- Pass a Image as a Argument when executing the Python file.
+- Pass an Image as an Argument when executing the Python file.

 Ex : Python ratio.py PaganiniCaprice.jpg